GrumpyMeow/proxmox-tips/homeassistant-ebusd-read-values.md

-The following script will send an "ebusd/list"- and some "get"-commands.
-This to have populate Home Assistant as early as possible with values.
+The following script will send an "ebusd/list"- and some "get"-commands via MQTT.
+This to populate Home Assistant entities as early as possible with values.
 This script also registers high-priority updating for some values.

 ```